gemini-oss/starfleet/README.md

 to operate in.
 Starfleet operates with the following components and concepts:

 1. Cloud Account Index (Completed) - This is an index of all AWS accounts that you need to operate over.
-This provides Starfleet with the context of what worklaods to run in which accounts (workloads assume an IAM role in the target account)
+This provides Starfleet with the context of what workloads to run in which accounts (workloads assume an IAM role in the target account)
 2. Worker "ships" - These are Lambda functions that execute a payload in the context of an AWS account.
 Ships can be tasked to run a workload in any variety of AWS accounts, regions, or even just a single invocation for a 1 time task
 3. Template YAMLs - Human readable templates that describe what the state of an infrastructure component should be across your infrastructure.